jiuyanduhuo/algo-basic/README.md

 # algo
-A collection of alto questions
+A collection of algo questions.